1 | Common garter snake |

 Range: California, far western Nevada.

 Thamnophis couchii is one of the more aquatic garter snakes.
-As hatchlings, they hunt in shallower water, before moving to the deeper river centres as adults.
+As hatchlings, they hunt in shallower waters, before moving to the deeper river centres as adults.
 One of their favourite foods is newborns of the Pacific giant salamander, and a large chunk of their diet comes from fish.
 This garter snake has also evolved resistance to the orange-bellied newt (endemic to California) and its deadly tetrodotoxins.

 Sierra garter snakes have a reputation for aggression in captivity, meaning that they’re rarely kept.
 Keepers have tried and failed to get them attuned to rodents, even tempting them with artificially swabbed scents.
-Sierra garter snakes can be found in high mountain streams in the Sierra Nevada.
-Elevations of 2440 meters have been confirmed, but there’s rumours of snakes at 2500 metres in El Dorado county.

 8 | Short-headed garter snake |